East African campaign (World War I): German East Africa

 A map of the proposed Mittelafrika with German territory in brown, British in pink.

 German East Africa (Deutsch-Ostafrika) was colonized by the Germans in 1885.
-The territory spanned 384180 sqmi and covered the areas of modern Rwanda, Burundi and Tanzania.
+The territory spanned 384180 sqmi and covered the areas of modern Rwanda, Burundi and Tanzania (not including Zanzibar).
 The colony's indigenous population numbered seven and a half million and was governed by 5,300 Europeans.
 Although the colonial regime was relatively secure, the colony had recently been shaken by the Maji Maji Rebellion of 1904–1905.
 The German colonial administration could call on a military Schutztruppe ("Protection force") of 260 Europeans and 2,470 Africans, in addition to 2,700 white settlers who were part of the reservist Landsturm, as well as a small paramilitary Gendarmerie.

 The outbreak of World War I in Europe led to the increased popularity of German colonial expansion and the creation of a Deutsch-Mittelafrika ("German Central Africa") which would parallel a resurgent German Empire in Europe.
 Mittelafrika involved the annexation of territory, mostly occupied by the Belgian Congo, to link the German colonies in East, South-west and West Africa.
 Such an annexation would allow Germany to dominate central Africa and would make Germany by far the most powerful colonial power in Africa.

 The German colonial military in Africa was weak, poorly equipped and widely dispersed, with the largest military concentration in the German colonial empire being in East Africa.
 Although better trained and more experienced than their opponents, many of the German soldiers were reliant on obsolete weapons such as the Model 1871 rifle, which used black powder, giving away the position of the firer.

 The militaries of the Allied powers also had similar problems of poor equipment and small size.
 Most colonial militaries were intended to serve as local paramilitary police for the repression of unrest or rebellion.
 They were neither equipped nor organized to fight against military forces of foreign powers.